yifeng-qiu/raspi_networking/README.md

 sudo -Es    # makes your life easier for what we are going to do next
 ```

-## Create the Bridge and Add wlan0 and eth0 to it
+## Create the bridge and add wlan0 and eth0 to it

 Modify /etc/network/interfaces and add the following lines
 I chose 192.168.0.1/24 as the IP address range.
 You can change it to your liking.